Change

 Opportunities

-The IHI Group possesses fundamental technologies including rotating machinery, combustion, and welding, developed over many years as a specialist in both industrial and social infrastructure.
-In addition, through the development of new technology, products, services, and business models in response to market changes, it is possible for the Group to maintain providing new value.
-Furthermore, the introduction of development methods that utilize simulation technology (for example, model based development) can shorten development time and enable developed technologies to be put to practical use sooner, thereby leading to the creation of business opportunities.
+The IHI Group possesses fundamental technologies, including rotating machinery, combustion, and welding, developed over many years as a specialist in both industrial and social infrastructure.
+In addition, through the development of new technology, products, services, and business models, it is possible for the Group to create new business chances in response to market changes and to maintain providing new value.
+Furthermore, the introduction of model-based development, a development method that utilizes simulation technology, can shorten development time and enable developed technologies to be put to practical use sooner, thereby leading to the creation of business opportunities.
 This gives the IHI Group a major opportunity to strengthen its competitiveness and ensure business sustainability, directly contributing to an increase in corporate value.

 Initiatives